 animal – open space is a new publishing initiative of the animal Consortium, a collaboration between the British Society of Animal Science (BSAS), the Institut National de la Recherche pour l’Agriculture, l’Alimentation et l’Environnement (INRAE) and the European Federation for Animal Science (EAAP). animal – open space is part of a family of journals including the flagship journal animal and animal – science proceedings.

 Articles can be accepted from all species if they are in, or contribute knowledge to the aforementioned categories (e.g., cattle, sheep, pigs, poultry, horses, rabbits, fish, cats, dogs).
-All reproducible research merits publication and lack of novelty should not a barrier.
+All reproducible research merits publication and lack of novelty should not be a barrier.

 animal – open space is essential reading for all animal scientists, stakeholders and policy makers interested in agricultural, biomedical, veterinary and environmental sciences with expected impacts on animal performance and productivity, animal welfare, animal health, food security, environment, climate change, product quality, human health and nutrition, sustainability of animal agriculture, livestock systems and methodology.
 Impacts can be either of local or international relevance.
 The journal publishes three types of articles: data papers, method articles and research articles.
 The articles should consider animal responses, as well as lower or upper levels of understanding, with research spanning from genes to systems.
 Interactions between levels of approach are encouraged to account for the integrative nature of biological systems.